-Literacy is taught at Chiddingstone School both explicitly through direct lessons and underpinned by a broad range of foundation subjects, taught through the Cornerstones Creative Curriculum.
+Literacy is taught at Chiddingstone C of E School explicitly through direct Reading, Writing and Grammar, Punctuation and Spelling lessons.
+It is underpinned by a broad range of foundation subjects, taught through the Cornerstones Creative Curriculum.
 This provides a context, which gives learning meaning, and enables the children to engage fully with the subject matter.

-As with mathematics, our mornings are very structured with well organised timetables and high quality teaching and learning.
-Speaking and listening opportunities are a high priority, with children talking about their learning and explaining their thinking, with frequent opportunities to write for a range of audiences.
-We run a number of intervention support and extension programmes to support all pupils in achieving age-related expectations and to offer challenges to our more able children.
+Our literacy lessons are carefully structured with well-organised timetables and high-quality teaching and learning.
+Speaking and listening opportunities are a priority, with children talking about their learning and explaining their thinking, with frequent opportunities to write for a range of audiences.
+We run a number of intervention support and extension programmes to support all pupils in achieving age-related expectations and to offer challenges to more able children.

 Initially children are encouraged to write individual letters and attempt spellings phonetically.
-From Year 1, more formal spelling begins by the end of the year and from then onwards the children are given spellings to learn which follow the statutory requirements of the curriculum.
+Towards the end of Year 1, more formal spelling begins, and, from then onwards, the children are given spellings to learn which follow the statutory requirements of the curriculum.
 The use of dictionaries is taught and encouraged.

 Click on the links to find out some more about how you can support your child's literacy development.